influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 ```sh
 export AUTH_DURATION=1h
 ```
 The duration uses the Go (golang) [time duration format](https://golang.org/pkg/time/#ParseDuration), so the largest time unit is `h` (hours).
 So to change it to 45 days, use:
 ```sh
 export AUTH_DURATION=1080h
 ```
 Additionally, for greater security, if you want to require re-authentication every time the browser is closed, set `AUTH_DURATION` to `0`.
 This makes the cookie transient (aka "in-memory").

 ## Configuring TLS (Transport Layer Security) and HTTPS

 The TLS (Transport Layer Security) cryptographic protocol is supported in Chronograf to provides server authentication, data confidentiality, and data integrity.
 Using TLS secures traffic between a server and web browser and enables the use of HTTPS.

 InfluxData recommends using HTTPS to communicate securely with Chronograf applications.
 If you are not using a TLS termination proxy, you can run your Chronograf server with TLS connections.

 Chronograf includes command line and environment variable options for configuring TLS (Transport Layer Security) certificates and key files.
 Use of the TLS cryptographic protocol provides server authentication, data confidentiality, and data integrity.
 When configured, users can use HTTPS to securely communicate with your Chronograf applications.

-> ***Note:*** Using HTTPS helps guard against nefarious agents sniffing the JWTand using it to spoof a valid user against the Chronograf server.
+> ***Note:*** Using HTTPS helps guard against nefarious agents sniffing the JWT and using it to spoof a valid user against the Chronograf server.

 ### Configuring TLS for Chronograf